 Since agriculture is one of Thailand's most prominent industries, there is an abundance of biomass resources.
 These include palm residue, the remnants of sugarcane crushed to extract juice, and food factory wastewater.
 Natural gas-powered vehicles are also becoming increasingly prevalent in Thailand.
 Meanwhile, Osaka Gas has been engaged in developing biogas-refining technology since 2012 in the pursuit of effective utilization of unused biogas.
 The Company is capable of producing high-purity methane gas with the world's highest efficiency in methane recovery at a rate* of more than 99%.
 It has achieved this through its proprietary hybrid biogas refining system, which combines a CO2 separation membrane with Pressure Swing Adsorption (PSA), a technology that selectively adsorbs and removes CO2.

-Osaka Gas decided to carry out the pilot project in Thailand based on its confidence in the potential to reduce greenhouse gas emissions by using its unique hybrid biogas-refining system to effectively utilize abundant biomass resources in Thailand.
-The pilot project is scheduled to run for about one year, during which time Osaka Gas will test-operate a 250 Nm³/h biogas-refining device that assumes commercial deployment.
-The feasibility study will focus on verification of an extended stable operation and methods to minimize the cost of producing methane gas, as well as to determine the effectiveness of the methane produced as vehicle fuel.
+Osaka Gas decided to carry out a pilot project in Thailand based on our confidence in the potential to reduce greenhouse gas emissions by using our proprietary hybrid biogas-refining system to effectively utilize abundant biomass resources in Thailand.
+Osaka Gas will test-operate a 250 m³ N/h biogas-refining system designed for commercial deployment.
+The feasibility study will focus on verification of stable operation over an extended period of time and methods to minimize the cost of producing methane gas, as well as to determine the effectiveness of the methane produced as vehicle fuel.